Mekonnenageze/alx-low_level_programming/0x15-file_io/README.md

-s is may first readme file for file_io
+this is may first readme file for file_io